-Although 70% of the Earth's surface is water, only about 3 percent of all water on Earth is freshwater.
-Only about 1 percent of all freshwater is reasonably accessible for use in drinking water.
-Knowing about watersheds in your area and controlling what gets into it are ways each of us can make a difference in the quality of the water we consume.
+Although 70% of the Earth's surface is water, only about 3% of all water on Earth is freshwater.
+Only about 1% of all fresh water is reasonably cost effective for treatment and use as drinking water.
+Knowing about watersheds in your area and controlling what gets into them are ways each of us can make a difference in the quality of the water we consume.
 Small amounts of pollutants can have a cumulative effect on water quality.
-Contaminants are mainly introduced to the watershed in what has been termed as point and non-point source contaminates.
-Point source pollution is that which can be traced to specific source such as a factory, farm, leaking fuel tank or industrial site.
+Contaminants are mainly introduced to the watershed in what has been termed point and non-point source contaminates.
+Point source pollution can be traced to a specific source such as a factory, farm, leaking fuel tank or industrial site.
 Non-point source contaminants are more difficult to manage because they represent small but cumulative contributions from each of us.
-Paint thinner, antifreeze, pesticides, it doesn't take long for our shelves to become cluttered with half-empty containers of chemicals.
-Chemicals or pollutants inadvertently put down a sink or street drain, or over application of fertilizer or pesticides sprayed around a foundation increase the occurrence of watershed contamination because they leach and travel with rain water to the aquifers that supply your drinking water.
-Remember clean, safe potable water starts at the source.
+Paint thinner, antifreeze, pesticides; it doesn't take long for our shelves to become cluttered with half-empty containers of chemicals.
+Chemicals or pollutants inadvertently put down a sink or street drain, over application of fertilizer and pesticides sprayed around a foundation increase the occurrence of watershed contamination because they leach and travel with rain water to the aquifers that supply your drinking water.
+Remember that clean, safe potable water starts at the source.